Nepotis/centered_set_alignment/readme.md

 ## Overview

 This repository contains research (and hopefully soon some prototype code) on applying centered set theory to AI alignment, fine-tuning, and adaptation.
 The core idea is to move beyond traditional "bounded set" approaches to AI alignment (which draw fixed boundaries between acceptable and unacceptable outputs) toward a "centered set" approach that focuses on directional alignment toward core values.
+It could theoretically work alone or in conjunction with the traditional "bounded set" approaches to better replicate the human ideal of having both values and rules as guides to behavior and work product.

 ## The Concept